frankburgs/main/other-markdowns/kitchen.md

 ## Tortilla
 - Try milk instead of water.
 - Try oil on pan instead of kneading into mix.
+## Pasta
+- Add water and a chopped tomatoe, let heat (~10 mins)
+- Add pasta, ground beef, allow to boil & turn off.
 ## Pickling

+## Tea
+- Tamarind pods
+- Ginger root
+- Cinnamon sticks
+- Star anise
+- Apple core
+- Cardamom
+- Other seedy things
+- Pulp from juicing
+- Garden items:
+- lemon grass, aloe,
+- Leave 1" from brim top for boiling.
+- Add mate sticks after boils for energy drink.
+- Liquid will adhere to surfaces more while hot and drip, as well as deteriorate strainers so best wait til cool to drink.
+- Mix half mason jar with water & honey.